Opinion | Imagining a Europe that would stand up to Putin on human rights

 After Navalny’s jailing, E.U. foreign ministers met to discuss the case — and came to no conclusions, no action.
 Borrell went to Moscow anyway — with predictable results.

 The spectacle of his visit was so damaging to Europe’s reputation that scores of members of the European Parliament wrote a letter urging European Commission President Ursula von der Leyen to fire Borrell.
-Failing that, they wrote, he should resign for causing “severe damage to the reputation of the EU”
+Failing that, they wrote, he should resign for causing “severe damage to the reputation of the EU.”

 Von der Leyen said Borrell has her “full support,” which is hardly surprising.
 After all, this is the reality of today’s E.U. — not the one we see when we try to imagine a better world.